 I also dislike the dark, and wind, and being trussed hand and foot and left hanging in a closet.
 Dr. Kob used to give me the last as punishment; still does it now and again, needed or not, as a reminder.
 Perspective is extremely important in the Kob house.
 The whole situation is rather pathetic, because chief among his eccentric proclivities, he’s an amateur storm chaser.
 Tornadoes and cyclones don’t interest him so much as lightning and its capacity for destruction and death.
 Up until his recent deteriorating health, we’d bundle into the van and cruise along the coast during storm season and shoot video, and perform field tests of his arcane equipment.
 Happily, those days seem to be gone, and none too soon.
 It’s rumored my predecessor, daughter numero uno, was blown to smithereens, and her ashes scattered upon the tides, during one of those summer outings.

+This is important but subtle stuff, and I am not suggesting that anyone needs to go through and count the words in their sentences, just that they do need to consider length.
 Writers don’t have to just construct stories on the level of character and situation.
-They need to then conveyed that story through sentences that are constructed as optiomally as possible to deliver the experience of the story to the reader.
+They must also convey that story through sentences that are constructed as optimally as possible to deliver the experience of the story to the reader.

 I think this is why it Neil Clarke is referencing on the submissions page.
 He wants stories that pay attention not just to the plotting, that the language in which it is conveyed and the skill with which the experience is created for the reader.
 This is one of the hard to acquire but essential skills that end up elevating writing from good to great, in my opinion.